Touchstone Talks: Ep 4 - Beyond the Numbers: Jeffrey Rich on the Human Side of M&A

 even though we're advocating,

-you know, traditionally on the South Side,
+you know, traditionally

-we're advocating
+on the South Side, we're advocating

-for the benefit of our clients, as,
+for the benefit of our clients.

-you know, as we have to
+As you know, as we have to

 from a fiduciary perspective,